carlsverre/time.txt/README.markdown

 ------------------------
 + Just drop the source file somewhere on your path, or link it.
 + Run it with ./taskr (or if its on your path, just taskr works).
 + I recommend you alias t to taskr.
-Also the following are useful:
+Also the following aliases are useful:
 	- tl for taskr -l
 	- ts for taskr -s
 	- tt for taskr -t